InfusionBot/Welcome-Bot/README.md

 > A discord.js bot that sends a welcome message when a new user joins

+Welcome-bot is a bot built for you, to invite new users to your servers.
+Customization of welcome messages, in which channel do you want it to send welcome message, etc. can be done easily.

 [![GitHub stars](https://img.shields.io/github/stars/Welcome-Bot/welcome-bot)](https://github.com/Welcome-Bot/welcome-bot/stargazers)
 [![GitHub forks](https://img.shields.io/github/forks/Welcome-Bot/welcome-bot)](https://github.com/Welcome-Bot/welcome-bot/network)
 [![GitHub issues](https://img.shields.io/github/issues/Welcome-Bot/welcome-bot)](https://github.com/Welcome-Bot/welcome-bot/issues)